unadlib/fronts/README.md

 - **Code splitting & lazy loading** - Support code splitting within the Fronts app as a module, it can be lazy loaded by other Fronts app as a dependent module.
 - **CSS isolation** - Optional CSS isolation solution.
 - **Lifecycle** - Fronts provide concise lifecycle for Fronts app entry.
-- **Web Components & iFrame** - Support for multiple frontend runtime containers.
+- **Web Components & iFrame** - Support for multiple frontend containers.
 - **Multiple patterns** - Support for building `micro-frontends` app and `non-micro-frontends` app.
 - **Monorepo & TypeScript** - Friendly support for Monorepo and TypeScript, which are mutually appropriate technology stack.
 - **Version control** - It's used for efficient and dynamic delivery apps such as canary release.